Skip to main content

 "Ozempic face" describes the gaunt, hollow look that some people get during rapid weight loss.
 Facial fat is lost along with body fat, and skin can take time to adjust.
 Slower weight loss, adequate protein, hydration, and resistance training help.
 Some patients use cosmetic options like fillers or PRP after weight stabilizes.

 You can drink alcohol on a GLP-1, but most patients tolerate less than they used to.
-The slowed stomach emptying intensifies alcohol's effects.
+The slowed stomach emptying intensifies alcohols effects.
 Some patients lose interest in alcohol entirely, which research suggests may be a real effect of the medication on reward pathways.
-Going slow is wise, especially in the first weeks.
+Going slow is wise, particularly in the first weeks.

 While on Ozempic or Wegovy, eat protein-forward meals first (fish, eggs, chicken, tofu, Greek yogurt), add fiber from vegetables and fruit, and limit fried or very fatty foods that worsen nausea.
 Hydrate well.
 Smaller, more frequent meals are usually easier than 3 large ones.
 Avoid carbonated drinks during the early weeks.